 Ask our staff for tips to extend the life of your Christmas cactus after flowering.

 Cyclamen are another popular and easy to care for winter bloomer.
-They have long stocks of beautiful upswept flowers that grow in shades of pink, red, and white and bloom for weeks.
+They have long stalks of beautiful upswept flowers that grow in shades of pink, red, and white and bloom for weeks.
 Their attractive foliage features dark green heart-shaped leaves, often with a silver marbled pattern.
-Cyclamen have a compact growth habit reaching only about 8 inches tall making them a great fit for small spaces.
+Cyclamen have a compact growth habit reaching only about 8 inches tall, making them a great fit for small spaces.

 Ask our staff for tips to extend the life of your Cyclamen after flowering.